 Props for Peter Forgacs!

 ./translation/chinese/index.jsand implement these keys, I will add a permanent setting in the menu (

 If you have enough RAM or buffy workstation and you can install Linux VirtualBox inside Windows and use the Marketplace based OneNote or install Office.
 I think, you do not need

 For my workstation, with a 4.8Ghz CPU, 4 cores, 32 GB-ram, I use VirtualBox on Windows with Office Onenote (I use 6 GB RAM, 4 cores), but unfortunately my Laptop is old and has only 16GB RAM.
 Given, I develop a lot (NodeJs), I need the RAM, so for my Laptop, I use

 p3x-onenote and it's enough.
 Once the pages are loaded.
 It is fast, since it's own process without a browser and is in the tray, you don't have to re-load everything again.
 So it is very usable and after all pages are loaded, quick.

-p3x-onenote with the menu or the tray, then this problem will never happen.
+p3x-onenote menu or the tray, will prevent the problem.